Stage 4 prostate cancer

 Factors that may increase your risk of stage 4 prostate cancer include:

 - A family history of prostate cancer.
-Men with certain inherited gene mutations have an increased risk of more aggressive prostate cancers.
+Men with certain inherited gene mutations that increase the risk of prostate cancer have an increased risk of more-aggressive prostate cancers.

 - African-American race.
 Black men have an increased risk of aggressive prostate cancer.